Need some ideas to keep your dog out of trouble while you’re at work?

 …and you don’t get an angry knock or note on the door when you get home.

-The collar stops unwanted barking by sending a harmless warning sound and small shock to the dog.
+The collar stops unwanted barking by sending a warning sound and a harmless, small shock to the dog.
 Learn more about the technology and training method used in this bark collar by clicking here.

 Perhaps the most surefire way of keeping your dog out of trouble, is to keep him in his crate while you’re out.